 All of that clear as mud?
 Don’t fret, the schedule will be provided once numbers are finalized.

 Sessions will be executed in groups of no more than five at once and will last 45 minutes.
 However, you will be expected to arrive 15 minutes prior in order for you to perform the prescribed warm up and trigger pointing programs (which will be explained to you prior).
 It is important that we commence on time each time; if you are late and have not performed the warm-up/trigger pointing exercises, you will not be able to participate.

 A FEW THINGS YOU NEED TO BE AWARE OF…

 You are going to hurt, and we mean, really hurt.
 Your joints will ache, your muscles will scream and your nervous system is going to be under immense stress.
 It has to be, in order to get the compensations that we are seeking.
 ‘Being sore’ is not an excuse not to show up; we will all be sore.
 If you have any injuries, we can accommodate those and alter your program to suit.

 We will be offering two options to ensure that we cater for everybody’s commitments, with each option designed to maximize your training effort within your availability.

 *Debited weekly for 4 weeks commencing 15th December 2017.

 - One-a-day This has been designed for participants who can’t commit to two-a-day training sessions.
 Participants will perform one full body session per day and to achieve a hypertrophic and metabolic effect.
-Total cost for the program over 4 week period is $396.

 - Original two-a-day Participants in our original two-a-day program will perform weights in a split session format which focuses on specific body parts in order to achieve optimal hypertrophic and metabolic effects.
 Participants will yield a higher super-compensation effect due to the attention to various body parts.
-Total cost for the program over a 4 week period is $444.